Ghost hunting: Skepticism

 Hill sees the supernatural bias of such groups as an indication of how "far removed ARIG participants really are from the established scientific community".

-In Hill's 2017 book Scientifical Americans reviewed by historian Brian Regal for Skeptical Inquirer magazine, Regal writes that this is a timely book as it comes during an era when many question science.
+In Hill's 2017 book Scientifical Americans, reviewed by historian Brian Regal for Skeptical Inquirer magazine, Regal notes that the book is particularly timely, as it addresses an era when many people question the authority of science.
 Regal wonders why believers think that "untutored amateurs know more (and are more trustworthy) than professional scholars".
-He asks why there is little discussion on "philosophical and theological aspects of their work".
-For example, the theoretical questions such as "what is a ghost?" and "does one's religion in life determine if they can become a ghost in death?"
-Hill gives a historiography of the field of "modern paranormal interest: monsters, UFOs, and ghosts."
+He also asks why there is little discussion on "philosophical and theological aspects of their work".
+For instance, theoretical questions such as "What is a ghost?" and "Does one's religion in life determine if they can become a ghost in death?" are left underexplored.
+Additionally, Hill gives a historiography of the field of "modern paranormal interest: monsters, UFOs, and ghosts."
 Hill does not insult or ridicule the people she writes about, but explains their stories through case studies.
 Regal feels that this book will not deter believers in the paranormal, but it is an important part of a "growing literature on amateur paranormal research".
-Regal states that paranormal researchers are not engaging in scientific discovery but are engaging "blithely in confirmation bias, selective evidence compiling, and the backfire effect while all the time complaining that it is the other side doing it… They, like all of us, are ultimately not searching for ghosts… they are looking for themselves."
+Regal states that paranormal researchers are not engaging in scientific discovery but rather in "blithely in confirmation bias, selective evidence compiling, and the backfire effect while all the time complaining that it is the other side doing it… They, like all of us, are ultimately not searching for ghosts… they are looking for themselves."